 Because of this high nutrient density, pumpkin health benefits are extensive.
 This has made it among the most popular field crops grown on the planet.
-It is sold for both its fruit and its seeds, which are also edible and highly nutritious.
+It is sold for both its fruit and its seeds, which are also edible and highly nutritious (both in the shell or shelled).

 Like some of its cousins in the squash families, pumpkins come in a large number of different varieties.
 Each one has its own unique color, shape and size.
 They also have their own individual flavors and textures.